Yeshwanththota/Intelligent-Decision-Support-system-for-Neonatal-Jaundice./README.md

 # NJN
 # Research: Intelligent Decision Support system for Neonatal Jaundice.

-# Neonatal Jaundice Classification using CNN and Image processing.
+# Dissertation : Neonatal Jaundice Classification using CNN and Image processing.

 # Abstract:
 Imagine a world where healthcare professionals possess a powerful tool in their quest to safeguard the health of newborns.
 A world where cutting-edge technology seamlessly integrates with clinical expertise to provide accurate and timely insights.
 In the realm of neonatal care, the analysis of skin colour plays a crucial role in detecting potential health conditions.
 However, deciphering the subtle variations and